 - Sealing tape for your retaining bars

-When considering materials, again you’ll want to consider that the replacement process might uncover additional damage which will also then need to be repaired.
-Most commonly, this will entail replacing the plywood and Styrofoam which make up the inside of your roof.
+When considering materials, again, you’ll want to consider that the replacement process might uncover additional damage, which will also need to be repaired.
+Most commonly, this will entail replacing the plywood and Styrofoam that make up the inside of your roof.
 Keep those potential costs in mind before embarking on this project.

-If you’re able to procure these materials and tools, then you’re ready to begin the replacement process.
-Let’s take a look at exactly what that process entails.
+If you can procure these materials and tools, you’re ready to begin the replacement process.
+Let’s examine exactly what that process entails.

 General safety tips

 One major hazard will be the holes in your roof for ducts and other fixtures.
-Be sure you know exactly where these are before you get started and be careful not to accidentally step in them.
+Be sure you know exactly where these are before you start, and be careful not to step in them accidentally.

 Getting started

-Once you have all your tools and materials gathered, you’ll begin the replacement process by clearing out any hoods, racks, or other fixtures currently attached to the top of your roof.
-Even if you suspect you can work around a certain fixture, it’s best to get it removed before taking any other steps.
+Once you have gathered all your tools and materials, you’ll begin the replacement process by clearing out any hoods, racks, or other fixtures attached to your roof’s top.
+Even if you suspect you can work around a certain fixture, it’s best to remove it before taking any other steps.

-Once the roof is free from everything that had been screwed in place previously, you’ll need to first scrape off all the caulk that had been placed on there during the last installation.
-After that’s all clear, you’ll be ready to remove the old roof itself.
+Once the roof is free from everything that had been screwed in place previously, you’ll need first to scrape off all the caulk that had been placed on there during the last installation.
+After that’s all clear, you’ll be ready to remove the old roof.

 This process is quite simple.
-You’re going to use a putty knife or other thin instrument to slowly pry the old rubber off the plywood or other material beneath it.
-You will be removing the entire sheet of rubber, so be sure to scrape off every little piece.
-You’ll want to have a bin or other receptacle ready on the ground level to accept these discarded pieces as you pull them up.
+You’ll use a putty knife or other thin instrument to slowly pry the old rubber off the plywood or other material beneath it.
+You will remove the entire sheet of rubber, so be sure to scrape off every little piece.
+You’ll want a bin or other receptacle ready on the ground level to accept these discarded pieces as you pull them up.

-When you’re done removing the old roof, you should see only the underlying material exposed.
-(As mentioned, that material will likely be plywood but could be some sort of manufactured material as well.)
+When you remove the old roof, you should see only the underlying material exposed.
+(As mentioned, that material will likely be plywood but could also be some manufactured material.)

 Assessing roof integrity

-Now that the inside of your roof is exposed, it’s time to look for any further damage and determine what exactly your next steps will be.
-Start by taking a look at all the exposed plywood you can see.
+Now that the inside of your roof is exposed, it’s time to look for further damage and determine your next steps.
+Start by looking at all the exposed plywood.
 If there are any areas where the wood is crumbling or otherwise falling off, that section will have to be removed.

 Your roof is likely constructed using the sandwich method, with two layers of wood surrounding a Styrofoam core.
-These instructions assume that or similar construction.
-It’s worth it to check your owner’s manual beforehand if you’re not sure of the construction.
+These instructions assume that or a similar construction.
+If you’re unsure of the construction, it’s worth checking your owner’s manual beforehand.

-Replacing damaged plywood is not a difficult process.
-You’ll simply use a jigsaw to cut out any damaged areas and expose the foam below.
+Replacing damaged plywood is not a complex process.
+You’ll use a jigsaw to remove damaged areas and expose the foam below.
 Inspect this foam as well.
-Some scraping or damage from your work is acceptable, but if the foam itself has deteriorated significantly then you may need to work on replacing it as well, which will, unfortunately, be a much bigger project.
+Some scraping or damage from your work is acceptable.
+Still, if the foam has deteriorated significantly, you may need to work on replacing it as well, which will, unfortunately, be a much bigger project.

-As long as everything is structurally sound, though, you’ll be able to replace the plywood by simply cutting yourself a new piece of identical size to the one removed.
-Apply the patch by first using a strong wood adhesive between the foam and the new piece, and then by screwing the board in place.
+As long as everything is structurally sound, you can replace the plywood by cutting yourself a new piece of identical size to the one removed.
+Apply the patch by first using a strong wood adhesive between the foam and the new piece and then by screwing the board in place.

-If you replace any sections of this surface, be sure to place seam tape over any new seams formed to ensure your final roof will be nice and smooth.
+If you replace any sections of this surface, place seam tape over any new seams formed to ensure your final roof will be nice and smooth.

 Cleaning and preparing for the new roof

-Before proceeding any further, it’s critical that you thoroughly clean the roof surface to ensure strong bonding for the adhesive you’ll use next.
+Before proceeding, it’s critical that you thoroughly clean the roof surface to ensure strong bonding for the adhesive you’ll use next.
 First, go through several preliminary passes with just rags and water to remove any large pieces of debris still on there.
-Then take your mineral spirits and use those for a final, deep clean to make sure everything is nice and smooth.
+Then, take your mineral spirits and use those for a deep clean to ensure everything is nice and smooth.

 Applying your new roof

-The application process is very difficult and will take a significant amount of time.
-Before beginning, make sure to read any materials provided with the specific roof you’re using to see if there are any unique steps the manufacturer wants you to take.
+The application process is complicated and will take significant time.
+Before beginning, read the materials provided with the specific roof you’re using to see if the manufacturer requires any unique steps.

-Generally speaking, you’re going to want to place your roll on the roof and then begin applying adhesive one section at a time before unrolling the roof over it.
-When you apply the adhesive, wait a few minutes until it starts to become tacky before unrolling the roof over it.
-This will prevent adhesive from pooling up and running places you don’t want it to go.
+Generally speaking, you’ll want to place your roll on the roof and then begin applying adhesive one section at a time before unrolling the roof over it.
+When you use the adhesive, please wait a few minutes until it becomes tacky before unrolling the roof over it.
+This will prevent the adhesive from pooling up and running places you don’t want it to go.

-You’ll need to slowly cover the entire roof surface in this fashion, and then double back to spread adhesive under the section where the roll had been sitting originally.
+You’ll need to cover the entire roof surface slowly in this fashion and then double back to spread adhesive under the section where the roll had been sitting initially.

-This process is easiest to do in warm weather, as the roof material will be a bit more pliable and make for a smoother application.
+This process is easiest in warm weather, as the roof material will be more pliable and make for a smoother application.
 Make sure to square the roll as best you can before starting so you won’t find yourself rolling straight off the side as you go.

-After each section of the roof is rolled on, take your broom and smooth out any air bubbles that have formed.
-You’ll do this a little bit each time you roll out some more cover, and then once it’s all out you’ll spend a good chunk of time going over your work and making sure no new bubbles form.
-This is an incredibly important step, so take your time and really look closely to catch even small bubbles before the adhesive sets.
+After each roof section is rolled on, take your broom and smooth out any formed air bubbles.
+You’ll do this a little bit each time you roll out some more cover, and then once it’s all out, you’ll spend a good chunk of time reviewing your work and making sure no new bubbles form.
+This is a crucial step, so take your time and look closely to catch even small bubbles before the adhesive sets.

 Once everything has dried, you’ll be left with roof material covering your roof and hanging off of each side.
 Pull the roof taut and then re-install your retaining caps on each side.
-Make sure to add in sealing strips underneath these caps before applying, and to seal on top of the fixture if necessary as well.
-With the caps securely in place, you’ll be able to take your knife and carefully cut off any excess that hangs under the cap.
+Add sealing strips underneath these caps before applying, and seal them on the fixture if necessary.
+With the caps securely in place, you can take your knife and carefully cut off any excess that hangs under the cap.

 Wrapping up

-The last step will be to reinstall your roof hoods and fixtures.
-For any large holes, it’s best to take your time and carefully recreate the hole after the roof adhesive has dried.
+The last step is to reinstall your roof hoods and fixtures.
+For large holes, it’s best to take your time and carefully recreate the hole after the roof adhesive has dried.

 I like to mark out the area above the hole and begin by drilling into the four corners where my gap will be.
-Then take your knife and make two cuts from corner to corner, crossing over the center point.
+Then, take your knife and make two cuts from corner to corner, crossing over the center point.
 You’ll be left with four flaps hanging down.
 Take each one and secure it by screwing it into the plywood underneath, then cutting off any excess.
-This will leave you a hole that does not compromise the integrity of the roof.
+This will leave you with a hole that does not compromise the roof’s integrity.

-With everything in place, you can replace your hoods and other fixtures by simply putting them back on.
-Be sure to pre-drill any new screws in order to avoid splitting the plywood underneath.
+With everything in place, you can replace your hoods and other fixtures by putting them back on.
+Be sure to pre-drill any new screws to avoid splitting the plywood underneath.

-Once all your items are back in place, you can apply the sealing caulk of your choice to any gaps between a fixture and the roof.
-This is an important step, so make sure that each and every gap is covered and left watertight.
+Once all your items are back in place, you can apply the sealing caulk to any gaps between a fixture and the roof.
+This is an important step, so ensure each gap is covered and left watertight.

 Bringing it all together

-If you feel confident taking all the steps required for a replacement, then doing this project on your own might be a good option for you.
-Doing so could save you hundreds of dollars in labor cost, and if your work is done properly you’ll be left with a roof that will last just as long.
+If you feel confident taking all the steps required for a replacement, doing this project alone might be a good option.
+Doing so could save you hundreds of dollars in labor costs, and if your work is done correctly, you’ll be left with a roof that will last just as long.

-That being said, don’t feel too bad if you don’t consider this project to be within your grasp currently.
-One option you have is to look around for a friend or acquaintance who has a bit more experience with this kind of project who might be willing to work with you to get it done.
-Even if you end up paying some money to get this kind of help, it’ll be well worth it to learn the process for your next replacement.
+That said, don’t feel too bad if you don’t consider this project within your grasp.
+One option is to look around for a friend or acquaintance who has more experience with this kind of project and might be willing to work with you to get it done.
+Even if you end up paying some money to get this kind of help, it’ll be well worth learning the process for your next replacement.

-Keeping on top of the status of your roof is very important.
-Be sure to get up and check on the top of your RV often and don’t hesitate to repair small issues before they become big ones.
+It is very important to keep track of your roof’s status.
+Be sure to get up and check on the top of your RV often, and don’t hesitate to repair small issues before they become big ones.
 If maintained well, your roof will serve you for years to come.

 RV Roof Replacement FAQ